eclipse-vertx/vert.x/core_manual_java.md

 When the bridge receives such a message, it will send a message to the `auth-mgr` to see if the session is authorised for that message.
 If the session is authorised the bridge will cache the authorisation for a certain amount of time (five minutes by default)

+## Setting a handler for events on the bridge

+The bridge can also be set up to fire events specific client actions.
+These events are currently supported:

+* A client sends a message to an address via the EventBus.
+* A client publishes a message to an address via the EventBus.
+* A client registering a handler.
+* A client unregistering a handler.
+* A client disconnected.

+### Implementing the EventBusBridgeListener

+To use this feature, you first have to implement the Interface `EventBusBridgeListener`.
+It consists of five methods, which will be triggered on the specific event.

+When a client sends a message, the `sendingMessage` method will be triggered.
+You can return `false`, if you do not want the client to be able to send the message to the specified address.
+A use case for that could be censoring unwanted chat-messages.
+Here is an example to filter out all messages which contain "math rules":

+    class MyEventBusBridgeListener implements EventBusBridgeListener {

+      public boolean sendingMessage(String clientId, String address, JsonObject message) {
+        if ("chat-server".equals(address) && message.getString("text", "").contains("math rules")) {
+          thatClientSaidBadWords(clientId); // save that client for later punishment return false;
+        }
+        return true;
+      }

+      ...

+If a client publishes a message to an address, the `publishingMessage` method will be triggered.
+It behaves just like the above, so if you'd want to let clients publish everything to any address, you could just return true:

+      public boolean publishingMessage(String clientId, String address, JsonObject message) {
+        return true; // No censorship in publishing!
+      }

+You can also intercept a client registering an address.
+If you return false, it won't be able to register a handler for this address.
+This allows you to tune your authentication mechanisms on a "by client" basis via the provided ID, for example.
+Here, the client who said bad words before, won't be able to register a handler on chatroom=silly-math addresses:

+      public boolean registeringHandler(String clientId, String address) {
+        if ("chatroom-silly-math".equals(address) && didThatClientSayBadWords(id)) {
+          return false;
+        }
+        clientJoinedChatRoom(clientId, address);
+        return true;
+      }

+There are two more methods to cover in the `EventBusBridgeListener`.
+Since a client can always disregard messages sent to a handler or disconnect from the event bus, the following methods cannot be prevented by returning a boolean.
+Instead, you can use them to clean up things.

+      public void unregisteredHandler(String clientId, String address) {
+        if (address.matches("^chatroom-*$")) {
+          clientLeftChatRoom(clientId, address);
+        }
+      }

+      public void disconnect(String clientId) {
+        clientLeftAllChatRooms(id);
+      }

+    } // End of MyEventBusBridgeListener

+### Provide your listener to the bridge

+After you have implemented the `EventBusBridgeListener`, you need to provide it to the bridge function.
+You can either set it when you invoke the bridge function, or register it before bridging on the `SockJSServer`.

+    ...
+    EventBusBridgeListener myBridgeListener = new MyEventBusBridgeListener();

+    // create the SockJSServer
+    SockJSServer sjsServer = vertx.createSockJSServer(httpServer);

+    // set the bridge listener before bridging sjsServer.setEventBusBridgeListener(myBridgeListener);
+    sjsServer.bridge(config, inboundPerms, outboundPerms);

+    // another way to achieve the same sjsServer.bridge(config, inboundPerms, outboundPerms, myBridgeListener);
+    ...

+Just like the `HttpServer.listen()`, the `bridge()` method needs to be called after all things are set up.

 # File System